Our Vision: All young Nebraska children are secure, healthy, and successful.

 Activities of the Office of Early Childhood include the development and implementation of policy, data collection and evaluation, leadership for systems development of early childhood initiatives, and collaboration among programs and agencies.

-The Office of Early Childhood carries out the work of the Early Childhood Training Center, which disseminates an extensive print and media collection of early childhood resources, maintains a comprehensive training calendar, manages a broad array of training opportunities for early childhood personnel and families, and facilitates the state’s integrated early childhood professional development system.
+The Office of Early Childhood carries out the work of the Early Childhood Training Center, which houses the Nebraska Early Learning Library, maintains a comprehensive training calendar, manages a broad array of training opportunities for early childhood personnel and families, and facilitates the Nebraska Early Childhood Professional Record System (NECPRS).